PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 restrict ::1
 ```
 > [!Tip]
-> Comment all other standard commands from.
+> Comment out all other commands.

 + Save the file and restart the ntp:
 ```